 2. If you try to set up a payment plan, you could open yourself up to a lawsuit by re-starting the time creditors have to legally collect.

 3. You may not be paying the creditor who currently owns the debt, so the collections will remain on your account.

 4. ALL of these scenarios will just LOWER your credit scores.

 Getting Rid of Collections on Your Credit Report

-However, it’s often the case that there are errors on collections accounts.
+It’s often the case that there are errors on collections accounts.
 Because they get passed back and forth so often, it is not uncommon for records to be mixed up.
 Your collections accounts may not have the right amount, the right date, or any number of mistakes that creditors don’t bother to fix.

 Debt collection agencies don’t care about what they do to your credit.
 They only care about what it takes to get you to pay up, and they are hoping that you don’t realize that the law is on your side!